Migration Skills Assessment

 Engineers Australia is proud to announce the launch of the new MSA online assessment system allowing applicants to submit an application, upload documents, pay the assessment fee, and follow the status of their application online.
 Outcome letters will be sent per email.
 Applicants will need to upload colour scanned original documents rather than having to obtain certified true copies.

 Migration Agents will also have access to a number of services to manage a set of application, receive notifications and follow application status online.
-To access the full range of services as soon as possible, Migration Agents can register now!

 To apply online for your Migration Skills Assessment, please:

 - Read the Migration Skills Assessment Booklet and start collecting the necessary documentation

 - Tutorial and instructions for the online system are available:

 - Log into myPortal

 - Use the Menu on the top right side of the page and follow the link to “Migration Skills Assessment”

 - Start your Migration Skills Assessment and upload your documents